November 30, 2023

 If you’re a fan of LEGO toys and the Lord of the Rings series or books, you’re in for a treat.
 Imagine...

-LEGO Star Wars is not crossplay, meaning players on different platforms cannot play together.
-Additionally, the game does not have online multiplayer,...
+The Short Answer LEGO Star Wars is not crossplay, meaning players on different platforms cannot play together.
+Additionally, the game does not...

 LEGO Harry Potter does have multiplayer capabilities, but only in the form of local co-op.
 This means that you and a friend...